 Getting a job as a change management consultant can be daunting.
 Job descriptions often require several years of management consulting experience before segueing into the change management specialty.

-A management consulting job is a great way to build the experience you need, but landing that role still requires specific certifications, skills, and education.
+A management consulting job is a great way to build the experience you need, but landing that change management role still requires specific certifications, skills, and education.

 The path forward is long, but it’s worth following if you’re passionate about helping organizations make big changes smoothly.

 What Does a Change Management Consultant Do?